Other Pay Increases, Allowances or Actions

 Non-Foreign Area COLAs—Through 2009, federal agencies paid cost-of-living allowances (COLAs) of up to 25 percent of basic pay to certain employees stationed in Alaska, Hawaii, Guam and the Northern Mariana Islands, Puerto Rico, and the U.S. Virgin Islands.
 These “non-foreign area” COLAs were not taxable but did not count as basic pay toward retirement benefits.
 Rates were based on comparisons with living costs in Washington, DC.
 Most of the affected employees were in the General Schedule, but the program also applied to employees in several high-level salary systems such as the Senior Executive Service as well as to employees paid under the Postal Service Schedule.

 Special provisions apply to certain postal employees, special rate employees, members of the Senior Executive Service, and those in agency-specific personnel systems.
-See Non-foreign Area Service in Chapter 3, Section 4 for considerations regarding crediting toward retirement for service during the transition.
+See Non-foreign Area Service in Chapter 3, Section 4 for considerations regarding crediting toward retirement.
 Also see www.opm.gov/policy-data-oversight/pay-leave/pay-systems/nonforeign-areas.

 Post Differentials—Non-foreign post differentials are allowances of up to 25 percent of the employee’s basic pay, paid to compensate employees required to work in areas where there are extraordinarily difficult living conditions, excessive physical hardship, or notably unhealthful conditions.
 The current rates are 25 percent in American Samoa and its island group, Johnston Island, Sand Island, Midway Islands and Wake Island, and 20 percent in Guam and the Northern Mariana Islands.